-It is critical that students, faculty, staff, and visitors of Hampden-Sydney College report all known or suspected medical emergencies immediately.
+The Medical Amnesty Policy is critical in that students, faculty, staff, and visitors of Hampden-Sydney College are encouraged to report all known or suspected medical emergencies immediately.
 The Medical Amnesty Policy (MAP) at Hampden-Sydney College was established to safeguard the health and well-being of students by encouraging students to make better and timelier decisions, and to feel empowered to report incidents involving substance use on campus.
 MAP allows students to report substance-related incidents without the fear of Student Court judiciary or monetary punishment from Hampden-Sydney College.
-This policy encourages students to take responsibility for themselves and those around them, increasing the likelihood of students calling emergency medical services and other supportive responders when needed, and to participate in substance-related counseling.
+This policy encourages students to take responsibility for themselves and those around them, increasing the likelihood of students calling emergency medical services and other supportive responders when needed, and to participate in substance-related education and counseling.

-Hampden-Sydney College does not condone substance misuse or illicit alcohol use.
-The MAP does not otherwise alter the College's policies with respect to drugs and alcohol.
-However, the MAP is intended to encourage reporting of medical emergencies that tragically often accompany drug and alcohol use
+Hampden-Sydney College does not condone substance misuse.
+The MAP does not otherwise alter the College's policies with respect to alcohol or other drugs.
+The MAP is intended to encourage reporting of medical emergencies that tragically often accompany drug and alcohol misuse among students.